 • Wait for around 30 minutes after eating before doing the swab

-• Be careful in handling the liquid to avoid spills
+• Be careful when handling the liquid to avoid spills

 • Do not reuse the kit